 Rather than building one behemoth process for all the data in your company, it's ideal to break things up into logical data silos and let Transcend act as the master process.
 Transcend factors out the complexities like message queuing, optimization, identity verification, error handling, automatic retries, and the overall orchestration process.

-An ideal architecture is where each team is responsible for their Transcend integration.
+An ideal architecture is where each team is responsible for its Transcend integration.
 This makes your company's privacy solution highly scalable.
 As new infrastructure gets built, new data silos are added to Transcend.
 This also prevents a scenario where one team is responsible for updating a single script whenever new projects are deployed.

 This way, custom logic is extremely simple and all the complexity of workflows and managing the master process is left to Transcend.

-In an access request, the data from your systems gets bundled by Transcend for the end-user to download.
+In an access request, the data from your systems get bundled by Transcend for the end-user to download.
 The data is encrypted before arriving at Transcend by our encryption gateway, called Sombra.
 You don't need to know more than this, but if you're curious to learn about how Sombra works, you can read more here: Sombra (End-to-End Encryption)